 In subsequent episodes, you still see Grey struggling with anxiety, although she no longer hides by transforming into their big male persona, instead you see Grey shacking a lot while hiding her face behind her hands.
 But, we seem to be slowly seeing her anxiety get better and better, so it’ll be interesting to see how it eventually ends up.

 Naruto and Naruto Shippuden

-Sasuke Uchiha on the other hand had his entire clan wiped out by his own brother, with grief and anger causing him to become isolated, closed off, depressed, and distant.
-However, unlike Naruto, he’s not interested in being accepted, he wants revenge.
+Sasuke Uchiha, on the other hand, had his entire clan wiped out by his own brother.
+Grief and anger caused him to become isolated, closed off, depressed, and distant.
+However, unlike Naruto, he’s not interested in being accepted.
+He wants revenge.
 These two characters played out the two different, somewhat extreme, ways children might respond in these situations.
 Sasuke‘s storyline is especially true with how children can be radicalised into joining terrorist organisations in response to their family being killed, as has been played out a lot since the war on terror started.

 Boruto: Naruto Next Generations

 Boruto: Naruto Next Generations is the latest series to follow Naruto and Naruto: Shippuden, focusing on the children of the main characters from the two preceding Naruto series.
 Again, there a lot of examples of mental illness in the series, but there was one storyline that particularly stood out to me.
 Naruto‘s son, Boruto, experiences post-traumatic stress disorder (PTSD) over the course of two episodes (episodes 131-132).